-Syrian army tightens grip on key town after rebel withdrawal
+Syrian army poised to take key town after rebel withdrawals

 “There are some pockets and explosive devices, there are a few who refuse to withdraw and want to die,” the source said.

-The Syrian Observatory for Human Rights, a UK-based war monitoring group, said rebels had withdrawn from their last piece of territory in neighboring Hama province in addition to Khan Sheikhoun.
+The Syrian Observatory for Human Rights, a Britain-based war monitoring group, said rebels had withdrawn from their last piece of territory in neighboring Hama province in addition to Khan Sheikhoun.

 The most powerful insurgent group in the area, the jihadist Hayat Tahrir al-Sham, denied this and said the battle continued.